 Vitamin D prevents excess cell growth as seen in cancer and allows for proper recognition of cancer cells by the immune cells.
 The hormonally active form of vitamin D is called Cholecalciferol (D3).
 It binds to nuclear vitamin D receptors (VDR) which are present in most immune cells including monocytes, macrophages, dendritic cells, NK cells, T and B cells.
 Every cell on the body has a VDR cell.
-When these VDR receptors are activated this has potent anti-proliferative, pro-differentiative, and immunomodulatory functions including both immune-enhancing and immunosuppressive effects.
+When these VDR receptors are activated this has potent anti-proliferative, pro-differentiative, and immunomodulatory functions including both immune-enhancing and

 Active vitamin D hormone also increases the production of cathelicidin, an antimicrobial peptide that is produced in macrophages triggered by bacteria, viruses, and fungi.
 Vitamin D deficiency tends to increase the risk of infections, such as influenza and tuberculosis.